-Trapped in a dimly lit prison cell (a Zinzana), in a remote police station, a man is tortured by visions of his beloved ex-wife and son as he waits to hear his fate.
-An unofficial visit ...
+Trapped in a prison cell ("Zinzana") in a remote police station, a man named Talal (Saleh Bakri) is tortured by visions of his beloved ex-wife and son as he waits to hear his fate.
+When ...
 See full summary »

 Shows how the Israeli prison system works like day camp.